DABANKING Trading Down 0% Over Last 7 Days (DAB)

-DABANKING (CURRENCY:DAB) traded down 0% against the US dollar during the 24 hour period ending at 23:00 PM ET on February 21st.
-One DABANKING coin can now be bought for about $0.0071 or 0.00000019 BTC on popular exchanges.
-DABANKING has a market capitalization of $36,359.37 and $2.00 worth of DABANKING was traded on exchanges in the last day.
-During the last seven days, DABANKING has traded down 0% against the US dollar.
+DABANKING (CURRENCY:DAB) traded up 0% against the US dollar during the 1-day period ending at 8:00 AM E.T. on February 26th.
+Over the last week, DABANKING has traded down 0% against the US dollar.
+DABANKING has a market cap of $36,365.29 and $1.00 worth of DABANKING was traded on exchanges in the last 24 hours.
+One DABANKING coin can currently be bought for approximately $0.0071 or 0.00000018 BTC on exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.